lester0866/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.rochester.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests span robot learning, vision, and physics simulation.
-Currently, I develop methods for robots to learn to interact with deformable objects with challenging dynamics.
+bio: "My research interests span robot learning, vision, and physics simulation.
+Currently, I develop methods for robots to learn to interact with deformable objects with challenging dynamics."

 # Interests to show in About widget
 interests: